georgiacarr123/McrDig/day_three/metrolink_ui/lesson2_page3.md

 ## Finished?

-Add some extra styling (or Bootstrap?), commit and push up, and then start on the assignment.
+Add some extra styling, commit and push up.

+:tada: